Housing Choice Voucher Program

 - Notify the Housing Authority in writing of any address or telephone number changes.

 - Notify the Housing Authority in writing of changes in ownership (selling property) or landlords.

 - The owner or landlord determines whether to require a security deposit and the amount of the deposit.
 If the owner or landlord collects a deposit, the amount collected may not be in excess of private market practice, or in excess of amounts charged to unassisted tenants.

 Chapter 1 Statement of Policies and Objectives

 Chapter 4 Establishing Preferences and Maintaining the Waiting List

 Chapter 5 Subsidy Standards

-Chapter 6 Factors Related To Total Tenant Payment & Family Share Determination
+Chapter 6 Factors Related to Total Tenant Payment and Family Share Determination

 Chapter 7 Verification Procedures